 Havana Brown history:

-The Havana Brown is a man-made breed originating in England in the 1950’s and is the result of crossing a Siamese male by the name of Tombee to a black short-haired female called Susanah.
-Susannah herself was half Siamese/half black moggy).
+The Havana Brown is a man-made breed which originated in England in the 1950’s.
+It was created by crossing a Siamese male by the name of Tombee to a black short-haired female called Susanah, (a half Siamese/half black moggy).
 Four kittens were born, three blacks and one stunning brown male who was named Elmtower Bronze Idol.

 Mrs. Isobel Munro-Smith (Elmtower) was the owner of both cats.
 Other breeders involved in the creation of the Havana Brown in the early days include Baroness Edit von Ullmann and Mrs. A Hargreaves who were the first to come up with the idea of creating a self-brown cat.
 Mrs. Munro-Smith and Mrs. Elsie Fisher joined the group later and together they formed the Chestnut Brown Group.